radglob/radglob.github.io/content/code/2019-07-15-modifying-ecto-references.md

----
++++
-date: "2019-07-15T00:00:00Z"
+date = "2019-07-15T00:00:00Z"
-tags:
-- elixir
-- ecto
+tags = ["elixir", "ecto"]
-title: Migrating Ecto references without `execute`.
+title = "Migrating Ecto references without `execute`."
----
++++

 I made a mistake on an Ecto migration, forgetting to add an `on_delete` declaration.
 This went unnoticed for a while, until someone in the admin panel of the application noticed that attempts to delete a certain record kept throwing 500 errors back.

 I needed to update the `references` part of the schema, but altering the table with `modify` would fail since there was an existing constraint.
 I needed to clear this constraint first.

 Most suggestions I saw online to fix this suggested using the `execute` function.
 While this will do the trick, I try to avoid using raw SQL as much as possible.
 Turns out, you can get the same effect using `drop constraint`.

 Assume you have a table called `products` with a foreign key to another table called `manufacturers`.
 The constraint might have a name like `products_manufacturers_id_fkey`.
 You can remove this in one of (at least) two ways.

 First, with `execute`:
 ```elixir